cagdass/csx99-report-latex/README.md

 ## Description

-Automatically convert your staj report to Latex.
+Automatically convert your staj report to Latex, if you are a Bilkent student.

 ## Usage